noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 <a id="icons"></a>
 ### Component icons

 For use in visual editors like [Flowhub](http://flowhub.io/), components can provide an icon.
-The icons are based on the [Font Awesome icon set](http://fontawesome.io/icons/).
+The icons are based on the [Font Awesome icon set](http://fontawesome.io/icons/), but without the `fa-` prefix.

 A component that takes a picture could for instance use the [Camera icon](http://fontawesome.io/icon/camera/).
 The icons are declared using the `icon` property of the component: